Inter experiment conditions

 Cognition streamlines the condition assignment process by:

-Let's explore a practical code example to understand how CONDITION
+Let's explore a practical code example to understand how `CONDITION` can be harnessed:

 In this scenario: